Labour government, 1964–1970: Housing

 The Protection from Eviction Act 1964 outlawed the eviction of tenants without a court order, and according to Colin Crouch and Martin Wolf, did much "to stem the rising tide of homelessness," especially in London.
 The Rent Act 1965 extended security of tenure, introduced registration of rents, and protection from eviction for private tenants, making illegal the harassment of tenants.
-This legislation was attributed to fall in number of homeless families taken into welfare accommodation each year in the LCC area, from 2,000 in 1962–64 to 1,300 in 1965 and 1,500 in 1966.
+This legislation was attributed to fall in number of homeless families taken into welfare accommodation each year in the London County Council area, from 2,000 in 1962–64 to 1,300 in 1965 and 1,500 in 1966.
 The Leasehold Reform Act 1967 was passed in order to enable holders of long leases to purchase the freehold of their homes.
 This legislation provided about one million leaseholders with the right to purchase the freehold of their homes.
+It also provided for compensation to be paid in particular cases.
 Controls were introduced over increases in the rents of council accommodation, a new Rent Act 1965 froze the rent for most unfurnished accommodation in the private sector while providing tenants with greater security of tenure and protection against harassment, and a system was introduced whereby independent arbitrators had the power to fix fair rents.
 In addition, the First Wilson government encouraged the introduction of discretionary local authority rent rebates to assist with housing costs, and also initiated the possibility of paying rates by instalments.
 In November 1969, legislation was passed by the government limiting rent rises following anti-eviction protests.

 According to one study, the 1964 Housing Act, which was passed by in the incoming Labour government, "strengthened local authorities' powers to enforce minimum standards on privately owned housing and encouraged housing societies to build for low rent and for co-ownership by establishing a Housing Corporation which had powers to borrow from the Exchequer (£50 million in the first instance) for this purpose."
 Generous new subsidies were also introduced by the government to encourage authorities to construct many more houses and to build them to Parker Morris standards.
 In 1967, the government issued a circular which urged authorities to adopt and publicise rent rebate schemes.
 As a result of this circular, the number of authorities adopting such schemes rose from 40% before the circular to 53% by March 1968.
 About 70% of tenants were covered, though not necessarily in receipt of rebates:

 "...
 495 authorities operated rent rebate schemes, and the £9.5 million total rebate went to over a quarter of a million tenants, representing nearly 12 per cent of the total housing stock.
 The average rebate, 13s 9d, amounted to one third of the average rent."